aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ActionBehaviors/Disguise.md

 - entity.`sprite` being enabled.

 ## MapControl.PreloadSprites
-This behavior prevents the preloading of the entity.`sprite` texture into the map's `entitysprite`.
+This behavior prevents the preloading of the entity.`sprite` texture into the map.`entitysprite`.

 ## [RespawnEnemy](../Notable%20methods/RespawnEnemy.md) (Only if it's the default behavior)
 - The `disguiseobj` is destroyed if it was present